Find the best sites for skin betting

 1. Select the Skinpay deposit method

-If you’re betting with Arcanebet, you enter the bonus code if you have one and then press “deposit”.
-You will then be taken to skinpay.com where you now have to enter your Steam trade link.
+Once you’ve pressed deposit you will be taken to skinpay.com where you have to enter your Steam trade link.
 This can be found by going to the bottom of the following page:

 Please note that the number highlighted in green must be your own Steam ID.

 By pressing “save link”, all of the skins that you have available for trading should be shown.
-If this isn’t happening, please read point 3, otherwise skip that and go to 4.
+If this isn’t happening, please read step 3, otherwise skip that and go to 4.